 Now things are pretty bad for Clarence and Shocka as the bills are piling up high, and the refrigerator is getting empty.
 Clarence soon finds himself out of work and he still burns with the fire avenging the death of his mother with this quest eventually taking the young man to big time bad man Sean (Clifton Powell Jr.) who could use somebody on his payroll who is in dire need of some cash and possesses the ability to kill indiscriminately to tie up the occasional loose end.

-Now freshly employed things aren’t so bad for Clarence and his baby brother who we should mention is some kind of genius as he has jumped from like eighth grade to college level classes in not time flat.
+Now freshly employed, things aren’t so bad for Clarence and his baby brother who we should mention is some kind of genius as he has jumped from like eighth grade to college level classes in no time flat.
 Things are less than good for people who Sean needs silenced as Clarence handles his business with extreme prejudice and efficiency.
 The only thing that could derail Clarence now would be if he met the wrong bitch.
+Not my words.
 Say hello to a sexy lady named Princess (Sasha Delvalle) who in the history wrong bitches could be wrongest bitch of all time.
 Roll credits because we don’t want to be the one who spoils it for you.

 ‘Before I Self Destruct’ turned out be a surprisingly entertaining film even though, to be kind, Curtis Jackson isn’t a film director.
 At least not yet.
 There are certain elements in the film that an experienced film director wouldn’t have allowed to seep through such as the flat and sometimes seemingly non existent lighting, the odd and inconsistent use of certain camera angles or actors who stare into the camera and might stutter on a line or two are just a few of the cinematic transgressions that 50 Cent the film director allowed to slide on by.
 What Curtis Jackson does happen to be, not surprisingly, is a very effective story teller.